 The purpose of this benchmark is to begin formal categorization of three-dimensional figures based on attributes of their faces, edges and vertices.
 Three-dimensional figures were identified informally in Kindergarten and grade 1.
-The work in Grade 4 Accelerated prepares students for more detailed work with three-dimensional figures, including finding volumes and surface areas using formulas and nets in grade 6 (MA.6.GR.2.4).
+The work in grade 5 prepares students for more detailed work with three-dimensional figures, including finding volumes and surface areas using formulas and nets in grade 6 (MA.6.GR.2.4).

-- Instruction includes having students use language they have already learned and apply it to a larger variety of figures including prisms and pyramids with any number of sides. - Instruction includes explaining that a cone has one flat face, a cylinder has two flat faces and a sphere does not have any flat faces, but each of these figures has a curved surface.
+- Instruction includes having students use language they have already learned and apply it • to a larger variety of figures including prisms and pyramids with any number of sides. - Instruction includes explaining that a cone has one flat base, a cylinder has two flat bases and a sphere does not have any flat bases, but each of these figures has a curved surface.

-• Students may believe that the orientation of a figure changes the three-dimensional shape.

-- Instruction includes teacher providing a graphic organizer that contains three-dimensional figure names and definitions from the glossary.
-Students match images of the figures in different orientations to their definitions. - o For example, the teacher provides students with a graphic organizer like the one shown below and a set of three-dimensional figure picture cards.
+- Students may believe that the orientation of a figure changes the three-dimensional shape.
+Strategies to Support Tiered Instruction - Instruction includes teacher providing a graphic organizer that contains three-dimensional figure names and definitions from the glossary.
+Students match images of the figures in different orientations to their definitions. - For example, the teacher provides students with a graphic organizer like the one shown below and a set of three-dimensional figure picture cards.
 Students match the image to the defining attributes listed.

-Figure Pyramid (right, regular) Prism (right) Circular Cylinder (right) Circular Cone Sphere Defining Attributes Examples A figure containing a polygonal base and rectangular faces.
-The rectangular faces have the same size and shape and they connect the sides of the base to a common point called the apex.
-A figure with two parallel bases that are the same shape and same size.
+Defining A figure containing a A figure with two parallel A three- polygonal base and triangular faces.
+The triangular faces have the same size and shape and they connect the sides of the base to a common point called the apex. bases that are the same shape and size.
 The bases are connected by rectangular faces that are perpendicular to the bases.
 A box with identical polygons on each end.
-A figure containing two congruent, parallel, circular bases whose edges are connected by a perpendicular curved surface.
-A three-dimensional figure with a circular base and an apex that is connected to the base by a collection of line segments that form a curved surface.
-A three-dimensional figure with all points equidistant from a point called the center.
+A figure containing two congruent, parallel, circular bases whose edges are connected by a perpendicular curved surface. dimensional figure with a circular base and an apex that is connected to the base by a collection of line segments that form a curved surface.
+A three- dimensional figure with all points equidistant from a point called the center.
+Examples

 - Instruction includes providing three-dimensional figures made of plastic or wood and having students identify the shapes that make up their base or bases and faces.
-Students then look at the definition for each figure and classify it based on the attributes they identified. - o For example, the teacher provides the students with a triangular prism like the one shown below.
+Students then look at the definition for each figure and classify it based on the attributes they identified. - For example, the teacher provides the students with a triangular prism like the one shown below.
 The students then identify the two bases as triangles and the faces connecting them as rectangles.
 The teacher provides students with the definitions for three-dimensional figures and has them determine which classification it fits in.